USS Halyburton: Operations

 Over its commissioned service, Halyburton earned numerous Battle 'E' awards for combat readiness.
-Halyburton was also one of the escorts for USS Constitution on July 21, 1997 as "Old Ironsides" celebrated her 200th birthday and her first unassisted sail in 116 years.
+Halyburton was also one of the escorts for USS Constitution on 21 July 1997 as "Old Ironsides" celebrated her 200th birthday and her first unassisted sail in 116 years.

+Confrontation with Iranian speedboats

+On 5 March 1997, the Halyburton was routinely intercepting some dhows suspected of violating sanctions, in international waters in the Persian Gulf.
+Three Iranian naval speedboats approached, requesting the warship leave Iranian territorial waters.
+On one of the speedboats the front machine gun was being loaded, and what looked like a shoulder mounted rocket launcher was brought on deck.

 Maersk Alabama incident

-On April 8, 2009, Somalian pirates captured U.S.-flagged motor vessel Maersk Alabama and her 22 crewmembers, 300 miles from the Somali coast.
-The crew recaptured their ship along with one of the pirates, but the three surviving pirates held the vessel’s master, Capt.
-Richard Phillips, hostage on a lifeboat.
+On 8 April 2009, Somalian pirates captured U.S.-flagged motor vessel Maersk Alabama and her 22 crewmembers, 300 miles from the Somali coast.
+The crew recaptured their ship along with one of the pirates, but the three surviving pirates held the vessel’s master, Captain Richard Phillips, hostage on a lifeboat.
 Halyburton was part of a U.S. Navy rescue mission, along with amphibious assault ship Boxer (LHD-4), guided missile destroyer Bainbridge (DDG-96), off the Horn of Africa.
 A ScanEagle unmanned aircraft system provided timely intelligence during the confrontation.
-U.S. Navy SEALs, on board Bainbridge, brought the standoff to an end by simultaneously shooting and killing all three pirates in the lifeboat, then being towed by Bainbridge, and rescued Phillips on April 12.
-The fourth pirate was on board USS Bainbridge at the time of the shooting, negotiating the hostage's release, and was taken into custody.
+U.S. Navy SEALs, on board Bainbridge, brought the standoff to an end by simultaneously shooting and killing all three pirates in the lifeboat, then being towed by Bainbridge, and rescued Phillips on 12 April.
+The fourth pirate was on board USS Bainbridge at the time of the shooting, negotiating the hostages' release, and was taken into custody.

 Constable's Dues ritual

-On July 16, 2009, Halyburton visited the Port of London, mooring in South Dock, West India Quay for three nights.
-On Saturday July 18, she became the first non-British ship to take part in the Tower of London's Constable's Dues ritual.
+On 16 July 2009, Halyburton visited the Port of London, mooring in South Dock, West India Quay for three nights.
+On Saturday 18 July, she became the first non-British ship to take part in the Tower of London's Constable's Dues ritual.
 Dating back to the 14th century, the ceremony involved the crew being challenged for entry into the British capital, mirroring an ancient custom in which a ship had to unload some of its cargo for the sovereign to enter the city.
-Commander Michael P Huck and Ship's Officer, Lieutenant Commander Tony Mortimer led the crew to the Tower's West Gate, where after being challenged for entry by the Yeoman Gaoler armed with his axe, they were marched to Tower Green accompanied by Yeoman Warders, where they delivered a keg of Castillo Silver Rum, representing the dues, to the Tower's Constable, Sir Roger Wheeler.
+Commander Michael P. Huck and Ship's Officer Lieutenant Commander Tony Mortimer led the crew to the Tower's West Gate, where after being challenged for entry by the Yeoman Gaoler armed with his axe, they were marched to Tower Green accompanied by Yeoman Warders, where they delivered a keg of Castillo Silver Rum, representing the dues, to the Tower's Constable, Sir Roger Wheeler.